 While this movie isn’t exactly a bastion of originality, it had a charm that far outweighed other films of the time.
 Even by today’s standards, Robin Hood: Men In Tights is a relevant, modern tale of how white men can’t jump.

-Mel Brooks stuck close to the chest on this one and replaced key elements in select areas while still trying to keep true to the core legend.
+Mel Brooks stuck close to the chest on this film and replaced key elements in select areas while still trying to keep true to the core legend.
 The film itself is an almost direct ripoff of Kevin Costner’s Robin Hood from two years earlier and as a result, Mel Brooks had to change some things just in case anyone had any ideas of suing him.
 He replaced Robin’s companion Azeem with Ahchoo, replaced Duncan with Blinkin and so on and so forth.
-The result turned out to be, the now legendary in its own right, Robin Hood: Men In Tights.
+The result turned out to be…quite the tall tale.

 While Robin Hood: Men In Tights isn’t considered a musical, it contains a series of surprisingly strong musical numbers, one of which even went on to appear on the official soundtrack album sung to some acclaim by Debbie James, named ‘Marian’.
 The production quality and instrumental value of the album version of this song could very well fool you into thinking you’re listening to a song that has absolutely nothing to do with this film at all.
 If you care to, you may listen to it by clicking here.

 The titular song, ‘Men In Tights’ is surprisingly catchy too and accompanies the overall tone of the film excellently seeing as most of the film, in general, is presented by Sherwood themed rappers named ‘The Merry Men Singers’.
 I would suppose the end result of all this is that Men In Tights is at least partially considered or was intended as a musical or at very least a theater production but I think it all managed to translate very well to film.